iotech-code/edoc-server/readme.md

 ```

-You can edit mock data seedxer at [database/seeds/DatabaseSeeder.php](database/seeds/DatabaseSeeder.php)
+You can edit mock data seeder at [database/seeds/DatabaseSeeder.php](database/seeds/DatabaseSeeder.php)

 ## Seed all Mock Data